 The sales ops team will often take responsibility for creating and delivering training sessions and other collateral.

 In addition, sales ops will often take the lead on training reps to use new sales software.
-This approach makes a lot of sense, because it’s often the ops team who will first identify a need for new software to bring efficiencies to the sales process, and they’ll often choose the software as well.
+This is because it’s often the ops team who will first identify a need for new software to make the sales process more efficient, and they’ll often choose the software as well.

-Sales ops can bring a ton of efficiency to this vital part of your sales operation.
+Sales ops can bring efficiency to this vital part of your sales operation.